danbeam/lazyquery/README.md

 But what if I want to do something before the DOM is ready?
 -----------------------------------------------------------

 Well, this is a good question.
-I've considered pulling the xhr module from jQuery to be put into this seed file, but also figured you'd probably be able to wait for an async copy to be available before you use `$.ajax` and it's derivatives.
+I've considered putting jQuery's [ajax](https://github.com/jquery/jquery/blob/master/src/ajax.js) or [core](https://github.com/jquery/jquery/blob/master/src/core.js) into lazyquery, but they're kinda big and duplicate code and I'm ... well lazy.
+I also figured you'd probably be able to wait for the asynchronous copy to be available before you use `$.ajax` or `$.each` (in the spirit of progressive enhancement), but let me know if this is not the case.